Phoenix616/BlockElytraArrowBoost/README.md

 # BlockElytraArrowBoost
 Simple bukkit plugin to block boosting yourself with arrows while gliding with an Elytra!

+There is also a [Block Elytra Arrow Boost resource page](https://www.spigotmc.org/resources/block-elytra-arrow-boost.23404/) with compiled downloads on SpigotMC.org.

 ## Command

  `/BlockElytraArrowBoost` short `/beab`